MicrosoftDocs/customer-insights/topics/getting-started-websdk.md

 ## Setting user details for your signal

-The PI SDK allows you to define user information that can be sent with every signal.
-This can be done by specifying the user details in a property called `user` (the expected data for this property is the `IUser` object), similar to `src`, `name`, and `cfg` in the code snippet configuration.
+The Product Insights SDK allows you to define user information that can be sent with every signal.
+You can do this by specifying the user details in a property called `user` (the expected data for this property is the `IUser` object), similar to `src`, `name`, and `cfg` in the code snippet configuration.
 Alternatively, user information can be specified by calling the `setUser(user: IUser)` API on the SDK.

 Specifying user details in the code snippet means that all telemetry will have this information.
 However, if specified by the `setUser API`, telemetry sent before the `setUser API` will not contain this information.